Choline: Uses

-Antagonists and inhibitors

-Hundreds of choline antagonists and enzyme inhibitors have been developed for research purposes.
-Aminomethylpropanol is among the first ones used as a research tool.
-It inhibits choline and trimethylglycine synthesis.
-It is able to induce choline deficiency that in turn results in fatty liver in rodents.
-Diethanolamine is another such compound, but also an environmental pollutant.
-N-cyclohexylcholine inhibits choline uptake primarily in brains.
-Hemicholinium-3 is a more general inhibitor, but also moderately inhibits choline kinases.
-More specific choline kinase inhibitors have also been developed.
-Trimethylglycine synthesis inhibitors also exist: carboxybutylhomocysteine is an example of a specific BHMT inhibitor.

-The cholinergic hypothesis of dementia has not only lead to medicinal acetylcholinesterase inhibitors, but also to a variety of acetylcholine inhibitors.
-Examples of such inhibiting research chemicals include triethylcholine, homocholine and many other N-ethyl derivates of choline, which are false neurotransmitter analogs of acetylcholine.
-Choline acetyltransferase inhibitors have also been developed.
+The most common forms of dietary choline supplements are shown in the following table:

 History

 Discovery

 In 1849, Adolph Strecker was the first to isolate choline from pig bile.
 In 1852, L. Babo and M. Hirschbrunn extracted choline from white mustard seeds and named it sinkaline.
 In 1862, Strecker repeated his experiment with pig and ox bile, calling the substance choline for the first time after the Greek word for bile, chole, and identifying it with the chemical formula C5H13NO.
 In 1850, Theodore Nicolas Gobley extracted from the brains and roe of carps a substance he named lecithin after the Greek word for egg yolk, lekithos, showing in 1874 that it was a mixture of phosphatidylcholines.

 In 1865, Oscar Liebreich isolated "neurine" from animal brains.
 The structural formulas of acetylcholine and Liebreich's "neurine" were resolved by Adolf von Baeyer in 1867.
 Later that year "neurine" and sinkaline were shown to be the same substances as Strecker's choline.
 Thus, Bayer was the first to resolve the structure of choline.
 The compound now known as neurine is unrelated to choline.